Power of Attorney Webinar Program

 Caregiving Stress Can Result in Poor Decision-Making

-Research confirms the emotional and physical stress of caregiving or managing health problems is significant and can go on for years.
-Caregiving negatively affects health and well-being, even though many agree that caregiving is a family responsibility.
-Stress-related worry about health diagnosis can weigh heavy on the mind and result in more health problems.
+Research confirms that the emotional and physical stress of caring for or managing health problems is significant and can last for years.
+Caregiving negatively affects health and well-being, even though many agree that it is a family responsibility.
+Stress-related worry about health diagnoses can weigh heavy on the mind and result in more health problems.

 Stress affects the ability to think clearly and make good decisions.
 Caregiving stress and feelings of burnout result in difficulty, indecision, and delays in making decisions that can harm health and well-being.
-Spouses and adult children believe they can manage care decisions and make mistakes because of unclear thinking.
+Spouses and adult children believe they can manage care decisions; however, mistakes can happen due to a lack of mental focus or distraction.

-If you have been in a caregiving situation for some time or are new to caregiving, situations can become more complex with time.
-The number of decisions that have to be made increases.
-The importance and long-term impact of these decisions grow with time.
+Whether you have been in a caregiving situation for some time or are new to it, situations become more complex with time.
+The number of decisions that must be made increases, and the importance and long-term impact of these decisions grow.

-Stress results in making mistakes.
-Stress results in difficulty in making the right decisions.
-This program gives you an action plan to make better decisions, manage your care or the care of a loved one, and advocate with the healthcare system.
+This online power of attorney webinar program for families offers an action plan to make better decisions, manage your care or the care of a loved one, and advocate with legal, financial, and healthcare systems.

 David Drummond Video Eat Cookies

 Everyone thinks that they can wait for tomorrow to plan.
-Young or old adults will not get sick today or be involved in an unexpected accident.
+No one gets sick today or is involved in an unexpected accident.
+There is a belief that these things happen only to other people.

 David Drummond was no different from you or me.
-Watch this video.
+Watch his video.
 His heartfelt story may motivate you to plan for your wishes now instead of waiting.

 Note: Watching this video may elicit strong emotions.